ipfabric/docs/docs/IP_Fabric_GUI/diagrams/network_viewer.md

 ![Share View](network_viewer/button_share_view.png)

-By clicking here, an URL will be displayed, which you can share with other users, and they will be able to see this view.
+By clicking here, a URL will be displayed, which you can share with other users, and they will be able to see this view.

 ### Export Current View To SVG/PNG